kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.0.0/recipes/architecture.md

 Library exposes `KeyboardControllerView` with `onKeyboardMove` method.
 This method is fired when keyboard frame is changed. `KeyboardProvider` automatically maps these events to `Animated.Value` and `Reanimated.SharedValue` and stores it in `context`.

 :::info
-Underhood `KeyboardControllerView` is a simple `View` with one additional `onKeyboardMove` callback method, so it inherits all props from plain `View`, such as `style`, etc.
+Under the hood `KeyboardControllerView` is a simple `View` with one additional `onKeyboardMove` callback method, so it inherits all props from plain `View`, such as `style`, etc.
 :::

 Thus we have a single source of truth about keyboard position.
 Since values are stored in `context` we can use it in any component where we need them.
 Moreover, we can consume `context` values in class components as well as in hooks.